Global survey reveals costs, benefits & challenges of cloud migration

 “Those organisations that plan their cloud migration carefully, drawing on the expertise of established partners where it makes the most strategic sense, are the ones best positioned to realise operational, financial and competitive success from cloud transformation.”

-With the rapid migration from traditional on-premises data centres to various types of clouds, the respondents indicated that the use of traditional on-premises data centres will fall from 43 percent now to 29 percent in 2019, while private cloud uses increased from 20 percent to 28 percent.
+With the rapid migration from traditional on-premises data centers to various types of clouds, the respondents indicated that the use of traditional on-premises data centers will fall from 43 percent now to 29 percent in 2019, while private cloud uses increased from 20 percent to 28 percent.

 Over the same period, public cloud use will rise from 18 percent to 21 percent, hybrid cloud from 11 percent to 13 percent, and use of community cloud (a private cloud shared by multiple organisations with a common mission) will hold steady at 9 percent.